-When exporting the active layers, Atlas creates a zip file containing a full-resolution RGB mosaic of the currently selected layers and their current settings in GeoTIFF format (8-bit).
+When exporting the active layers, Atlas creates a zip file containing a full-resolution RGB (RedEdge) mosaic of the currently selected layers and their current settings in GeoTIFF format (8-bit).
 It is georeferenced and may be imported into GIS applications like ArcMap or QGIS.

 The band order is: Blue, Green, Red, RedEdge, and Near-Infrared.
 Since most applications expect the first three bands of each image to be RGB, the band order may need to be adjusted within the application to visualize the natural color bands appropriately (switch bands one and three: BGR -> RGB).